michaelwittig/timeseries-challenge/doc/learned1.md

 `````
 for (int i = 0; i < array.length; i++) {}
 `````
-is significantally faster than iterating over an ArrayList using
+is much faster than iterating over an ArrayList using
 `````
 for (Object o : arraylist) {}
 `````
+But actually I am very confused by this result.

+## Expectation
+* I expected that iterating over an ArrayList, ArrayDeque or Array depends on the number of elements in the data strucutre
+* I expected that iterating over an ArrayList and ArrayDeque is similar
+* I expected that iterating over a primitive Array int[] is faster than Integer[]

 ## Benchmark